trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    You can notice that the instruction is storing the address of the caller into the storage set.

-1. Configure your wallet to get free Tez.
+### Configure your wallet and deploy

 The default Tezos testing testnet is called **Ghostnet**.

 > :warning: You need an account to deploy a contract with some `tez` (the Tezos native currency).
 The first time you deploy a contract with Taqueria, it is generating a new implicit account with `0 tez`.

-1. Deploying your contract to the `testing` environment, it forces Taqueria to generate a default account.
+1. Deploy your contract to the `testing` environment.
+Ut forces Taqueria to generate a default account on a testing config file.

    ```bash
    taq deploy pokeGame.tz -e "testing"